Home Compare AME vs AON

 AMETEK vs Aon: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Aon carrying a narrow edge on valuation.
-AMETEK still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Aon carrying a narrow edge on growth.
+AMETEK still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, AMETEK carries the stronger setup — intact trend against Aon's broken trend.
 That leaves a split case: the structural lead stays with Aon, but the market is not currently confirming it.

 Trajectory Similarity